Blepharomastix pallidipennis

-Blepharomastix pallidipennis is a moth in the family Crambidae.
+Blepharomastix pallidipennis is a species of moth in the family Crambidae.
 It is found in Brazil.

+Description

 The wingspan is about 25 mm.
 The forewings are semihyaline whitish with a faint yellowish tinge.
 The costa and hind margin are diffusely bronzy grey with brownish lines.
 There is a very strong brown lunular mark on the discocellular, and a minute dot immediately beyond the first line.
 The hindwings are bronzy grey along the hind margin, with a distinct central brown spot and the exterior line of the forewings is repeated.